 Unfortunately, this means the property you bring into marriage could become a part of your marital estate and could be split in the future, should you and your spouse ever decide to divorce.
 However, a prenuptial agreement could help solve future problems before they occur if you and your future spouse do choose to separate.

 Discussing your situation and your options with a Buckhead prenuptial agreements lawyer could be a great way to plan for your future.
-A skilled family law attorney could ensure such a document is fair and enforceable, and that it fits your needs and best interests.
+A skilled family law attorney can help ensure such a document is fair and enforceable, and that it fits your needs and best interests.

-A prenuptial agreement is drafted and signed before marriage to determine financial obligations, the division of assets, and more in the event of a separation, divorce, or death.
+A prenuptial agreement is drafted and signed before marriage to determine financial obligations and more in the event of a separation, divorce, or death.
 More specifically, a “prenup” could address matters such as:

 The property acquired during a marriage is usually split evenly between both spouses.
 Property that one spouse owned before the marriage is usually declared to be non-marital property.
 Since it was only ever owned by one person, it would remain that person’s property even if they subsequently got married and then divorced.